poppolopoppo/DependencyAnalyser/README.md

 ## Dependency Analyser Tool
 The Dependency Analyser Tool comprises of the following features:
 1. Optional inclusion of soft references and dev folders into the results
-2. Customisation of size in MB at which assets should be considered a warning (orange) or an error (red)
+2. Customisation of size in MB at which assets should be considered a warning (orange) or an error (red).
+These are reset every time the tool is reopened - to set them as default values, see [Dependency Analyser Settings](#dependency-analyser-settings).
 3. Export of results of the analysis into a CSV file.
 Pressing the export button brings up the directory where the CSV file is saved, and a log is printed in console with the relevant path
 4. Individual inspection of resulting assets
    * Right-clicking brings up a context menu including the options `Open Size Map`, `Edit Asset` or `Find in Content Browser`